 The sampling tube is inserted through the side plates of the economizer housing, placing it across the return air opening on the unit basepan.
-The holes in the sampling tube face into the return air stream.
-See Fig. 38 and 39 for sensor assembly locations, sampling tube location and orientation, and airflow direction example.
-The sampling tube is connected using tubing to the return air sensor mounted on a bracket low on the partition, near the return air filter and opposite the controller location.
+See Fig. 43.
+The holes in the sampling tube face downward, into the return air stream.
+The sampling tube is connected using tubing to the return air sensor mounted on a bracket high on the partition between return filter and controller location.
+The sensor is shipped in a flat-mounting location.
+Installation requires the sensor be relocated to its operating location and the tubing to the sampling tube be connected.
+See installation steps below.

-Fig. 38 - Vertical Return Air Sampling Sensor Assembly and Tube Location (View reoriented to show opposite side for clarity.)
+Fig. 43 - Return Air Sampling Tube Location (View reoriented to show opposite side for clarity.)